Fly Tracker (Colab)#

 This notebook tracks a fruit fly against a light background in a video, calculates its position and velocity over time, and produces path and velocity plots.

-Run the remaining cells to track the fly and view results.
+Run the Plot and Velocity cells to view results.

 Setup#